 When you validate the license in step 1, the response data will contain the full license object, including the license's ID, which can be used for subsequent activation requests.
 Step 2 will only need to be performed if one the following validation codes are received:

-NO_MACHINES: The license has no machine activations
+NO_MACHINES: Not activated.
+The license has no machine activations.

 To ensure that every license validation request is scoped to a machine fingerprint, you can configure your Policy to require a fingerprint scope.

 Setting the Policy to strict will require that each license has at least 1 machine activation to be considered valid.
 A non-strict license will not take machine activations into account when validating a license, unless a specific scope is provided during the license validation request.
 We recommend setting your Policy to strict to ensure that all usage is accounted for.

 Concurrent vs non-concurrent

 Enabling concurrency on the Policy will allow more machine activations than the maximum machine

 limit, but the license will become invalid when the activation limit is exceeded.
 When a concurrent